 SC: What are some of the weirdest things Descartes did during his life that people will read about in this book?

 KS: Well, there were lots of weird things.
-For starters, he was a pretty big fan of anatomy and physiology.
-In fact, I figure that had he not been a philosopher (he actually earned a law degree at University of Poitiers but never practiced law), he would have ventured into medicine and probably become a physician.
-Even so, as a big fan of anatomy and physiology, he seems to have engaged in some pretty gruesome dissections at his house, including that of a human corpse, and even of some live animals (which is called vivisection).
+For starters, he was a big fan of anatomy and physiology.
+In fact, I figure that had he not been a philosopher (he actually earned a law degree at the University of Poitiers but never practiced law), he would have ventured into medicine and become a physician.
+Even so, as a big fan of anatomy and physiology, he seems to have engaged in some gruesome dissections at his house, including that of a human corpse, and even of some live animals (called vivisection).
 I recall hearing a story in which Antoine Arnauld, a good friend of Descartes’s, visited Descartes in the Netherlands.
 The story goes that Arnauld had remarked that he saw no books in Descartes’s little apartment.
 He said something like, “Hey, wait until everyone back home hears that the great Descartes doesn’t read much.”
-Descartes apparently responded by taking Arnauld into the next room, where a human corpse lay partly dissected.
+Descartes responded by taking Arnauld into the next room, where a human corpse lay partly dissected.
 “These are my books,” Descartes replied, pointing to the body.

 SC: When you teach about Descartes’s work, do you find it challenging to convince students that he is still relevant and worth studying?

 KS: No, not really.
 To be sure, it’s an old text, and even translated into modern English can be a bit of a challenge for students, but not because of what Descartes says.
-It is mostly because of the methodical and, some would say, overly cautious way that he uses to establish his system.
+It is because of the methodical and, some would say, cautious way that he uses to establish his system.
 But once we get into the weeds of, say, the First Meditation, students find themselves hooked.

-Initially, it’s common for students to think that they can easily counter something Descartes says, but after even a little discussion, they see that Descartes is on better footing philosophically than first thought.
+Initially, it’s common for students to think they can easily counter something Descartes says, but after even a little discussion, they see that Descartes is on a better footing than first thought.
 It’s not unusual to have students come to my office, days after class discussion, and try their hand at giving Descartes another go.
 But, alas, Descartes turns out to be smarter than they thought.
-I believe that is the power of philosophy, and studying the liberal arts generally.
+I believe that is the power of philosophy and studying the liberal arts generally.
 The material almost always initially strikes a student either as too old to bother with, or as not scientific enough to say anything true.
-But engaging with figures of the past really does bring to life the adage that we can see as far as do because we are standing on the shoulders of giants who came before us.
+But engaging with figures of the past really brings to life the adage that we can see as far as do because we are standing on the shoulders of giants who came before us.
 If I do my job, students will find Descartes to be a genuine giant on whose shoulders they stand.